divyanshu-kamble/drive-lah-assignment-2/Database_distributes_system/database-system.md

 ### Characteristics of Distributed Database Systems

-- **Data Distribution:** Data is spread out across multiple nodes, even in different places, which helps keep the system running even if something goes wrong.
+- Data is spread out across multiple nodes, even in different places, which helps keep the system running even if something goes wrong.
-- **Scalability:** These systems can grow by adding more nodes when needed to handle more data or users.
+- These systems can grow by adding more nodes when needed to handle more data or users.
-- **Consistency Models:** They use different ways to make sure all the data stays consistent, balancing between always being right, always being available, and always being fast.
+- They use different ways to make sure all the data stays consistent, balancing between always being right, always being available, and always being fast.
-- **Replication and Partitioning:** They copy and split up data across nodes to make sure everything keeps running smoothly, even if one node fails.
+- They copy and split up data across nodes to make sure everything keeps running smoothly, even if one node fails.

 ## Data Distribution